 Spread the word!

 Let everyone know about your event and what a fantastic cause you’re raising money for!
-Design a poster or flyer to hand out and put up locally, advertise the event on facebook or twitter and contact the local press.
+Design a poster or flyer to hand out and put up locally, advertise the event on all social media platforms and contact the local press.
 If you would like advice on speaking to the press, please contact us.

 You could also invite people by email – just ensure you give people enough notice so they can get the date in their diary.
 If you would like a copy of our logo to use on a poster, please contact us.